azerothcore/azerothcore-wotlk/docker/database/README.md

 **NOTE**: You may want to use an external port different than 3306 in case you have already mysql-server installed in your system (or some other service that is using that port).
 So you can use for example port 9000 with `-p 127.0.0.1:9000:3306`

-`docker run --name ac-db-container -p 9000:3306 -e MYSQL_ROOT_PASSWORD=password azerothcore/database`
+`docker run --name ac-database -p 9000:3306 -e MYSQL_ROOT_PASSWORD=password azerothcore/database`

 `-e MYSQL_ROOT_PASSWORD=password` lets you change the default password for the `root` user.